-Day 8: Wednesday 20 November, Kanazawa - Kyoto
+Day 8: Wednesday 11 November, Kanazawa - Kyoto

 - Kanazawa Castle (exterior)

 - Kenroku-en, Kanazawa

-- Tea Ceremony at the Nishida Family Gardens 'Gyokusen-en'
+- Tea Ceremony at Kenroku-en

 - Ishikawa Prefectural Museum for Traditional Products and Crafts

 - Train from Kanazawa to Kyoto

 Our first destination this morning is Kanazawa Castle, the seat of power of the local Maeda clan, hereditary feudal lords (daimyo) of the Kaga province from 1583.
 Burnt down on a number of occasions, only the superb Ishikawa Gate and the Sanjikken Nagaya samurai dwelling survive from the original construction.